Ortus-Solutions/docker-commandbox/ContentBox.md

 ```

-A new image will be spun up and, upon opening your browser to `http://[docker machine ip]:8080`, you will be directed to configure your [ContentBox](https://www.ortussolutions.com/products/contentbox) installation.
+A new container will be spun up from the image and, upon opening your browser to `http://[docker machine ip]:8080`, you will be directed to configure your [ContentBox](https://www.ortussolutions.com/products/contentbox) installation.

 This image is self-contained, which means it will be destroyed when the container is stopped.
 To persist your data and shared files, you will need to provide a mount point to store your information.